armin-pfaeffle/sass-autocompile/README.md

 ## Changelog

+**0.10.4 - 14.10.2015**
+- Bugfix: Package showed "Successfully Compiled" message, although no compilation has been executed
+- Minor changes

 **0.10.3 - 27.09.2015**
 - Bugfix: Option "Compile files only with first-line-comment" did not work
 - Bugfix: Cancelling saving unsaved file dialog leads to invalid internal state, so no compilation could be executed any more, only after restarting Atom